Mary Rose Oakar

-Mary Rose Oakar (born March 5, 1940) is an American Democratic politician and former member of the United States House of Representatives from Ohio, serving from 1977 to 1993.
-She was the first Democratic woman elected to the United States Congress from that state.
-Oakar was also the first woman of Arab-American (Syrian and Lebanese) ancestry to serve in Congress.
+Mary Rose Oakar (March 5, 1940 – September 13, 2025) was an American Democratic politician who was a member of the United States House of Representatives from Ohio, serving from 1977 to 1993.
+Oakar was the first Arab American woman, first Syrian American, and first Lebanese American woman to serve in Congress.
+She was also the first Democratic woman elected to the United States Congress from that state.
 Oakar later served as a member of the Ohio State Board of Education.

 Early life

-Oakar, who graduated with a B.A. from Ursuline College in 1962 and an M.A. from John Carroll University in 1966, taught at Lourdes Academy, a Catholic high school for women, directed plays, taught at Cuyahoga Community College from 1968 to 1975 and served on the Cleveland City Council from 1973 to 1976 before winning election to the House from Ohio's 20th congressional district in Cleveland's West Side and the surrounding suburbs.
+Mary Rose Oakar was born in Cleveland on March 5, 1940.
+She graduated with a B.A. from Ursuline College in 1962 and an M.A. from John Carroll University in 1966.
+She had also attended Columbia University in 1963, and spent some time in England, attending the Royal Academy of Dramatic Art in 1964, and Westham Adult College, Warwickshire, in 1968.
+She taught at her alma mater of Lourdes Academy, a Catholic high school for women, directed plays, taught at Cuyahoga Community College from 1968 to 1975 and served on the Cleveland City Council from 1973 to 1976.

+U.S. House of Representatives

+In 1976, Oakar was elected to the United States House of Representatives as the member for Ohio's 20th congressional district, comprising Cleveland's West Side and the surrounding suburbs.
 She took office in 1977, succeeding James V. Stanton.

-Political career

-Oakar, one of very few Arab-American members of the House (she is of Lebanese and Syrian ancestry), became regarded as an increasingly powerful member.
+Oakar, one of very few Arab-American members of the House (she was of Lebanese and Syrian ancestry), became regarded as an increasingly powerful member.
 She was a high-ranking member of the Banking, Housing and Urban Affairs Committee, the Committee on Post Office and Civil Service and the House Administration Committee.
 Oakar's high placement on these committees allowed her to bring home to Cleveland large sums of money for urban renewal.
 Oakar forged strong relationships with Jewish groups in Cleveland.
 From 1985 to 1989, she was elected to a position in the House Democratic leadership, as Secretary of the House Democratic Caucus.

+Financial scandals

 In 1991, she was one of nearly 100 Members of Congress involved in the widespread House banking scandal involving multiple overdrafts and bounced checks.
+She had written 213 overdrafted checks.
 The House Bank, not a normally operating financial institution, was used to pay members of the House.
 However, members were allowed to take advances on their pay checks without overdraft charges or repercussions to their credit.

-Oakar was indicted on seven counts, including lying to the FBI, filing false financial statements and using the House bank to convert public money for personal use.
-If sentenced, she could have received 40 years in prison and a $1.7 million fine.
+Oakar used the names of straw donors on federal documents to conceal illegal contributions amounting to $16,000.
+In 1995, she was indicted on seven counts in federal court, including lying to the FBI, filing false financial statements and using the House bank to convert public money for personal use.

-She had used the names of straw donors on federal documents to conceal illegal contributions amounting to $16,000.
 Three counts against her were thrown out by the Supreme Court, the others were dropped after she entered a plea bargain in which she pleaded guilty to two misdemeanor charges; conspiracy and violation of election law.